OutSystems/docs-support/src/error/mabs/mabs-plg-40014.md

 ---
-summary: There was an issue fetching the Cordova plugin: <plugin_name>.
+summary: "There was an issue fetching the Cordova plugin: <plugin_name>.
 We couldn't access the resource (http error <http_error_code>).
-Please review your plugin and server configurations.
+Please review your plugin and server configurations."
 tags: mabs; plg; error_codes
 locale: en-us
 app_type: mobile apps